RapidCodeLab/gopusher-wiki/docs/01-intro.md

 ### Web Push Notifications through VAPID method

 Application use VAPID(Voluntary Application Server Identification) method to send push notifications directly to push services, bypassing FCM ( Google Firebase Cloud Messaging ).
-The VAPID (Voluntary Application ServerIdentification) is the newest way to receive and send push notifications through the web.
+The VAPID (Voluntary Application Server Identification) is the newest way to receive and send push notifications through the web.

 ### Written on Golang , packed to Docker container